keijiro/Klak/README.md

 ![components](https://41.media.tumblr.com/4932807bd1f18d005d0c6369e88a952b/tumblr_o0y7kqOFQZ1qio469o1_640.png)

-*Klak* is a collection of utilities that were made for creative coding with Unity.
+*Klak* is a collection of utilities that are made for creative coding with Unity.

 Stuff in the current collection